-The Northern Lights, known also as aurora borealis (and aurora australis in the Southern Hemisphere), are a natural display of light in the northern hemisphere's night sky.
+The Northern Lights, known also as aurora borealis, are a natural display of light in the northern hemisphere's night sky.
 Auroral displays appear in many hues—though pale green and pink are most common.
 Shades of red, yellow, green, blue, and violet are also reported.

 The northern lights surprise stargazers by appearing in many forms—from patches or scattered clouds, to streamers, arcs, rippling or dancing curtains.
 The lights move and change shape and color.
 Scientists attribute their vibrant colors to excited gases emitted in Earth's atmosphere; oxygen gives off the green color of the aurora.

 Short answer?
 The sun.
 The lights are caused by the interaction between the Earth's magnetic field and charged particles from the sun's atmosphere that enter the earth's atmosphere.
 A solar flare (energetic particles from the sun) floats through space on the solar wind, eventually penetrating the Earth's magnetic field.
 Electrons in the magnetic field sideswipe oxygen atoms or nitrogen molecules in the Earth's atmosphere.

 The bursts of colorful light—the northern lights—are colliding particles (usually electrons) and atoms; at collision, electrons can return to their initial, lower energy state, and in the process, release photons or light particles we know as aurorae.